fbpx

 Fourth Stage

-In the fourth stage, the person may struggle with motivation as they begin to get treatment and accept what has happened to them.
-This can actually be a hopeful stage as the individual works with their care team to develop strategies to cope with their issues.
+In the fourth stage, the person may struggle with motivation as they begin to get treatment and accept their medical conditions.
+This can actually be a hopeful stage as the individual works with their care team to develop strategies to cope with their mental health conditions.

 Another challenge is that the individual’s family and friends may go overboard in trying to protect them at this stage.
 This is a natural urge, but while people initially do need safety and security in order to recover, they also need the opportunity to move beyond that and test their ability to thrive in the wider world.